SaurabhSharma2388/Brain_Tumor_Detection_website1/README.md

 # Accuracy Score
 Now, the best model (the one with the best validation accuracy) detects brain tumor with:

-88.7% accuracy on the test set.
+95.36% with logistic Regression accuracy on the test set.
-0.88 f1 score on the test set.
+93.73% with Support Vector Machine score on the test set.
 These resutls are very good considering that the data is balanced.

 Performance table of the best model: